Solar Eclipse Corona

 expand_more

-Experts emphasize that observing a partially eclipsed Sun is only safe when using solar filters that strictly comply with the international EN ISO 12312-2:2015 standard.
-Regular sunglasses are NEVER safe.
+Experts emphasize that observing the partially eclipsed Sun is only safe when using solar filters that strictly comply with the international standard EN ISO 12312-2:2015.
+Regular sunglasses are never safe.

-• Inspect before use: If the viewer is scratched, torn, or damaged, it must be discarded immediately.
+• Inspect before use: If the viewer is scratched, torn, or damaged, it should be discarded immediately.

-• Proper usage: Put the glasses on while looking away from the Sun.
+• Proper placement: Put on the glasses while looking away from the Sun.
 If you wear prescription glasses, place the eclipse glasses over them.

 • Supervise children: They must be supervised at all times.

-• The "Totality" exception: The only safe time to remove your viewer is during the brief period of "totality".
+• The "Totality" exception: The only safe time to remove the viewer is during the brief period of "totality".

 Maintenance: EN ISO 12312-2:2015 glasses in good condition can be reused indefinitely.
 Clean them only with a dry microfiber cloth.
 Never use water or solvents on cardboard viewers.